 The maximum frequency based adaptive sensing algorithm is a direct result of the Nyquist sampling criteria.
 The Nyquist criterion requires that the sampling is done at a frequency of more than twice that of the maximum frequency in the considered signal: $f_s > 2f{max}$ [10].
 However, the calculation of maximum frequency is not trivial.
-To determine the maximum frequency, a periodogram power spectral density is calculated and integrated using the midpoint rule [13].
-The maximum frequency is calculated based on the containment bandwidth.
-Here, we define p% as the percentage of total power of the signal which should be contained in the signal.
-The maximum frequency f{max} is where the integrated power crosses the power containment p% threshold [14].
+To determine the maximum frequency, a periodogram power spectral density is calculated and integrated using the midpoint rule [13]. p%is the percentage of total power of the signal which should be contained in the signal.
+The maximum frequency $f{max}$ is where the integrated power crosses the power containment p%threshold [14].
 Based on this estimate of maximum frequency, the sensing frequency is adapted for the next time interval.

 The periodogram is a non-parametric estimate of the power spectral density (PSD).
-For a signal x[n] sampled at f_s samples per unit time, the periodogram $\hat{P}(f)$ is defined as where N is the number of samples considered.
+For a signal x[n] sampled at $f_s$ samples per unit time, the periodogram $\hat{P}(f)$ is defined as where N is the number of samples considered.
 The summation part in (6) is Discrete Fourier Transform (DFT) of the signal and is implemented using Fast Fourier Transform (FFT) for reducing computational complexity.